oscarotero/simple-crud/README.md

 $post->comments; //Access to the cached result instead execute getComments() again
 $post->lowercaseTitle; //Execute getLowercaseTitle() and save the result in $post->lowercaseTitle;
 ```
-The difference between execute `$post->getComments()` or call directly `$post->comments` is that the second saves the result in the property "users" so it's only executed the first time.
+The difference between execute `$post->getComments()` or call directly `$post->comments` is that the second saves the result in the property so it's only executed the first time.

-Note that all these `getWhatever` methods are available automatically even if you don't define them.
+Note that all these `getWhatever` methods that get relations are available automatically even if you don't define them.

-Let's see three ways to return the users related with a post:
+So, let's see three ways to return the users related with a post:

 ```php
 //select post id=4